A creamy and delicious baked risotto – no stirring required!

-This baked risotto is brilliant, because it comes out creamy and delicious, but you avoid all the tedious standing by the stove stirring.
-I made it up to the point where I added the stock, then put it in the oven to bake.
-I’d put the oven on the timer, so it turned itself on and finished the cooking while we were out.
-If you’re not planning on going out, you can just pop the pot straight in a hot oven and then put your feet up for 40 minutes while it cooks to creamy perfection.
+This easy baked risotto is brilliant!
+It comes out creamy and delicious, but you avoid all the tedious standing by the stove endlessly stirring.
+I made the mushroom risotto as usual, up to the point where I added the stock.
+Then, I simply put it in the oven to bake.
+I’d used the preset timer on my oven, so it turned itself on and finished cooking the risotto while we were out.
+If you’re not planning on going out, you can just pop the risotto straight into a hot oven and then put your feet up for 40 minutes while it cooks to creamy perfection.